uwreact/uwreact/CONTRIBUTING.md

 # Contributing Guide

+Thank you for your interest in contributing to this project!

+## Getting Started

+Before you contribute, there's some information

+### What is UW REACT?

-The University of Waterloo Robotics Engineering and Autonomous Controls Team (UW REACT) is a student design team composed primarily of undergraduate students at the University of Waterloo.
+The [University of Waterloo Robotics Engineering and Autonomous Controls Team (UW REACT)](https://uwreact.ca) is a student design team composed primarily of undergraduate students at the University of Waterloo.
 We design, manufacture, program, and train fully autonomous FIRST Robotics Competition (FRC) robots.
 We field a new robot each year to compete against high school FRC teams without using a human driver.

-## Getting Started

-There are two ways to contribute to our projects:

-- **Joining our team**
-- **Solving Issues**
+### How can I help?

+- **Help wherever you can:** Just like any open source project, we maintain an email list that allows anyone to jump into our conversation.

 ### Good First Issues